Battery Ventures

 Series A in 2013

-Stratoscale is a cloud infrastructure company that offers cloud data center software solutions tailored for enterprise IT, development teams, and service providers.
-Its flagship product, Stratoscale Symphony, can be rapidly deployed on standard x86 servers, delivering an experience similar to Amazon Web Services while enhancing existing VMware infrastructure.
-Stratoscale's technology focuses on virtualization, enabling IT teams to optimize their current infrastructures and create a hyper-converged operating system that utilizes a rack-based design.
-This innovative approach allows clients to develop a new software foundation for managing and scaling data center operations more efficiently.
-The company has received substantial investment from notable firms, highlighting its industry significance and potential for growth.
+Stratoscale is a cloud infrastructure company that offers software solutions designed for enterprise IT, development teams, and service providers.
+Its primary product, Stratoscale Symphony, is a cloud data center software that can be rapidly deployed on standard x86 servers, effectively providing users with an experience similar to Amazon Web Services while enhancing existing VMware infrastructure.
+The company's technology focuses on virtualization, allowing IT teams to optimize their current infrastructures through a hyper-converged operating system that utilizes a rack design, as opposed to traditional single-server setups.
+This approach enables clients to develop a new software stack that can efficiently manage and scale their data center operations.
+Stratoscale has been recognized as a notable player in the industry and has received considerable investment from prominent firms, further solidifying its position in the market.

 GreenBytes